chester-lang/chester2025draft/docs/src/dev/development.md

    - Ensures consistent output formatting
    - Avoids getting stuck in pagers like `less`
    - Makes automation and scripting more reliable

+### Troubleshooting Development Issues

+1. **Recovering from Broken Edit Tools**
+   - If edit tools in your IDE or development environment are broken/malfunctioning, you can use git to recover:
+     ```bash
+     # Discard changes to a specific file
+     git checkout -- path/to/file | cat

+     # Discard all changes in the working directory
+     git checkout -- . | cat

+     # Revert to a specific commit
+     git checkout [commit-hash] -- path/to/file | cat
+     ```
+   - This approach is especially useful when tools that normally handle editing break unexpectedly
+   - Always verify what you're checking out before executing the command to avoid losing important changes

 ## Platform-Specific Type System Implementation